 The US gets short shrift on a lot of car tech.
 Thank our patchwork of tedious regulations, but also US-centric perceptions about safety and innovation.
 Here are the five missing car technologies I get asked about the most, ranked in order of importance and common sense.

 4. Side-view cameras It's 2018 and we still stick the equivalent of a makeup mirror on the sides of our cars and call that collision avoidance tech.
-Every concept car envisions replacing them with rear-facing cameras that display on screens inside the car, and soon the crossover .
+Every concept car envisions replacing them with rear-facing cameras that display on screens inside the car, and soon the Audi E-Tron crossover will actually bring that to showrooms.
 Just not here.

 3. Smart brake lights Some other countries allow brake lights that flash rapidly during hard braking, a great way to let the driver behind you know its time to look up from Instagram, now.
 But US regulations still require a single illumination per pedal press.
 So check that rear view, snug your belt and hang on tight.